matus-sabo/KVM/README.md

 I am using `OpenCore-v20.iso` if you use different version you will have to update `scripts/osx-efi-mount.sh` to match name of the file.

-Run `./scripts/osx-efi-mount.sh` to mount `OpenCore-v20.iso` in read / write mode.
+Run `./scripts/osx-efi.sh mount` to mount `OpenCore-v20.iso` in read / write mode.

 You will see mounted `EFI` folder in root of this repository